Fogo Island (Newfoundland and Labrador): Tourism and attractions

 The island attracts a wide range of visitors interested in its history, local wildlife and other attractions.
 It has seven hiking trails, such as Lion's Den, Brimstone Head, Turpin's and Joe Batt's Point Trail.
 It also has ten Town-owned local museums and heritage properties, including the Marine Interpretation Centre, the Lane House Museum, and the Bleak House Museum.
-There are also museums run by local individuals, including Mona's Quilts & Jams and the Museum of the Flat Earth.
+There are also museums run by local individuals, including Mona's Quilts & Jams and the Museum of the Flat Earth, now closed.

 Fogo Island Arts (launched in 2008) provides a platform for contemporary art on the island, via a series of residencies hosted at different studios around Fogo.

-Brimstone Head Folk Festival

-The community of Fogo in Fogo Island is home to the Brimstone Head Folk Festival, hosted by the Fogo Island Folk Alliance.
-This event attracts people from all over every year in early August.
-Performers consist of many bands which have included The Masterless Men, The Irish Descendants, Middle Tickle, The Fogo Island Accordion Group, Shores of Newfoundland, The Affections and many other local performers such as Aaron Brown, Sally Payne and Jason Hoven.

-Brimstone Head was touted as one of the four corners of the world by the tongue-in-cheek Flat Earth Society of Canada (not related to the Flat Earth Society).

-Along with the Brimstone Head Folk Festival, other communities have festivals as well.
-Joe Batt's Arm hosts the Ethridge's Point Seaside Fest, which usually takes place during the first weekend in August, the weekend before the Brimstone Head festival.